 How do you make a transparent image?

 Below is a listing of different programs and how to create transparent images in each of these programs.
 Before continuing with the steps below, realize that when creating a transparent image, you need to save the image as a GIF image and not a JPEG image.
-Also, if the program you're using also supports both GIF 87a and GIF 89a, you'll need to save the file as a GIF 89a in order to create transparent images.
+Also, if the program you're using also supports both GIF 87a and GIF 89a, you'll need to save the file as a GIF 89a to create transparent images.

 - Open Adobe Photoshop and create a new file or open an existing file you want to create transparency on.
 If a new file, make sure the mode is anything but Bitmap.